 X-rays are one of the most frequently used diagnostic tests for both human and veterinary healthcare.
 They are also one of the most helpful.
-X-rays allow your vet to see your dog's bones, tissue, and internal organs so that they can accurate diagnose issues that they wouldn't otherwise be able to see.
-There can include, bladder stones, foreign objects your pup has swallowed and broken bones.
+X-rays allow your vet to see your dog's bones, tissue, and internal organs so that they can accurately diagnose issues that they wouldn't otherwise be able to see.
+There can include, bladder stones, foreign objects your pup has swallowed, and broken bones.

-X=-rays can also help your Fairfield County vet spot tumors, enlarged organs and pregnancies which can all lead to helpful diagnoses which will start your pooch down to path of returning to full health.
+X-rays can also help your Fairfield County vet spot tumors, enlarged organs, and pregnancies which can all lead to helpful diagnoses which will start your pooch down the path of returning to full health.

 X-rays, however, aren't able to produce detailed views of organs, tissues, ligaments, and other "soft" internal structures in your dog.
 They also aren't able to provide moment-to-moment images of your dog's internal processes.
 Other diagnostic imaging technologies like MRI and Ultrasound are more beneficial for these instances.

 Sedation is only sometimes required for x-ray diagnostic tests.
-If your dog is calm, able to lay comfortably on their side and isn't in too much pain, sedation won't be necessary to get a clear x-ray picture.
+If your dog is calm, able to lay comfortably on its side, and isn't in too much pain, sedation won't be necessary to get a clear x-ray picture.

 However, if your dog is in pain, edgy, or squirming a lot, your vet won't be able to get a clear picture.
 In this case, they will recommend sedation.
 Your dog may also need to be sedated if the specific x-ray being taken needs their muscles to be relaxed or if it is being done on your pet's spine, skull, or teeth.

-There are a wide range of factors. that will influence the cost of your dog's x-ray procedure.
-This includes the area that is being x-rays, the size of your dog, whether they needed to be sedated, what type of vet clinic is conducting the procedure, where that clinic is located and more.
+There is a wide range of factors. that will influence the cost of your dog's x-ray procedure.
+This includes the area that is being x-rays, the size of your dog, whether they needed to be sedated, what type of vet clinic is conducting the procedure, where that clinic is located, and more.